-Fig2: Shrinkage Porosity noticed on the cut-sections of the shock absorber arm Each knuckle weighed around 5.5kg and the total casting weight, including the gating & feeding system, was about 97kg.
+Fig2: Shrinkage Porosity noticed on the cut-sections of the shock absorber arm Each knuckle weighed around 5.5kg and the total casting weight including the gating & feeding system was about 97kg.
 The current molding line was derived from several trials, and it was quite complex to go ahead with any improvements using this design.
-Renault set up a simulation of this existing layout using ESI QuikCAST, defining the right material properties & boundary conditions, allowing them to obtain the same defects observed on the shop floor.
-Once they obtained a sufficient correlation (Fig3), these sets of parameters formed a base for future work.
+It was nevertheless very important to simulate this existing layout using ESI QuikCAST, and set-up a sufficient simulation model (right material properties & boundary conditions), to obtain in simulation the corresponding defects as observed on the shop floor.
+Once a sufficient correlation was obtained (Fig3), these set of parameters formed as a base for future work.

-Fig3: Shrinkage Porosity correlation in ESI QuikCAST simulation STANDARDIZED METHODOLOGY Needing to set up a new molding line at FDB, Renault decided to go through the simulation route from the early development stages.
-Thus, they had to establish a methodology to create standard mold layouts.
-As a first step, they abandoned the existing layout and defined a new approach.

-The team first ran a single casting simulation.
-Here the casting had no filling / feeding system, and was assumed to solidify in the sand starting from a temperature around the pouring temperature.
-During this solidification, the natural thermal gradients of the casting were used to identify the solidifying liquid path and then identify the last solidifying regions in the casting.
+Fig3: Shrinkage Porosity correlation in ESI QuikCAST simulation STANDARDIZED METHODOLOGY As a part of the activity for this new molding line, it was decided to go through the simulation route from the early development stages.
+Thus, a methodology needed to be established to create standard mold layouts.
+As a first step towards this, the existing layout was abandoned and new approach was laid out, assuming as if the part was in an early development stage.
+Determine the hotspots A single casting simulation was first made.
+Here the casting has no filling / feeding system, and is assumed to solidify in the sand starting from a temperature around the pouring temperature.
+During this solidification, the natural thermal gradients of the casting are used to identify the solidifying liquid path and then identify the last solidifying regions in the casting.
 Fig 4 shows the thermal modulus of these last solidifying regions.
-These 2 regions needed to be fed well while designing the feeders to avoid any last solidifying regions in the casting part, which could lead to shrinkage.
+These 2 regions need to be fed well while designing the feeders to avoid any last solidifying regions in the casting part, which could lead to shrinkage.

-Fig4: Thermal Modulus of the last solidifying regions in the knuckle.
+Fig4 : Thermal Modulus of the last solidifying regions in the knuckle.
+Developing a feeding system